Nintendo DSi: Technical specifications

 The DSi has more RAM and a faster CPU than the DS Lite.
 Developers reported the console has a native mode, which runs software specifically designed for its hardware, access to the system's extra processing and memory resources.
 The inclusion of a codec integrated circuit (a microchip) amplifies sound signals and converts them from digital to analog.
-This increases audio output, and depending on the mode, higher audio quality.
+This increases audio output and, depending on the mode, higher audio quality.
 Unused space on the motherboard was removed; the CPU was relocated, and the battery housing was expanded.

 The camera's resolution is two-and-a-half times higher than the handheld's screens.
-However, their resolution is considerably lower than contemporaneous digital cameras and mobile phones.
+However, their resolution is considerably lower than that of contemporaneous digital cameras and mobile phones.
 This was done to help keep their price reasonable and to maintain a preferable response time for viewing photos in quick succession, particularly since numerous applications will use them.